-Born in Caracas, Venezuela, Alejandra Abad is an interdisciplinary visual artist with a penchant for dense, fantastical landscapes and whimsical storytelling inspired by music, myth and folklore.
-Her playful drawings, paintings, prints become moving images.
-Her work centers around collaborative projects, immersive installations, collages and animation.
+Born in Caracas, Venezuela, Alejandra Abad is an interdisciplinary visual artist with a penchant for dense, fantastical landscapes and whimsical storytelling inspired by music, myth, and folklore.
+She frequently transforms her playful drawings, paintings, and prints into abstract animated films.
+Her work centers around collaborative projects, immersive installations, collages, and animation.

 Cuerpos de Agua